kubernetes/website/content/id/docs/concepts/cluster-administration/manage-deployment.md

 {{% capture overview %}}

-You've deployed your application and exposed it via a service.
-Now what?
+Kamu telah melakukan deploy pada aplikasimu dan mengeksposnya melalui sebuah service.
+Lalu?
 Kubernetes provides a number of tools to help you manage your application deployment, including scaling and updating.
 Among the features that we will discuss in more depth are [configuration berkass](/docs/concepts/configuration/overview/) and [labels](/docs/concepts/overview/working-with-objects/labels/).

 {{% /capture %}}